FM102DX/PowershellDeployScriipt/README.md

 Has possibility to run "sudo..." and other Ubuntu comands.

+Requires:
-Requires ssh installed both on client and server and login by ssh key configured (no need to enter password every time).
+  -ssh installed both on client and server
+  -login by ssh key configured (no need to enter password every time)